Photo Credit: WitR

 The results showed that 23 individuals were studied, with 22 diagnosed with ARDS, among these, 9 had asymmetrical airway closure, exhibiting an AOP of 10 [6–13] cmH2O in the affected lung (AOPsicker) compared to 5 [3–9] cmH2O in the healthier lung.
 During low-flow inflation, the inter-lung inflation delay was 0 [0-112] ms for those without asymmetry vs 1450 [375–2400] ms for individuals with asymmetrical AOPs (P < 0.0001).
 This delay significantly correlated with the AOP difference between the 2 lungs (Spearman R2 = 0.800, P < 0.0001).
 During tidal ventilation, the median delay was 0 [0–62] ms in patients without asymmetry vs 150 [50–355] ms in those with asymmetry (P = 0.019), adjusting PEEP at the decremental EIT-based PEEP trial crossing point reduced inter-lung insufflation delay.
 In patients with asymmetrical lung injury, insufflation delay was measurable during pressure support and decreased by increasing PEEP from 5 to 10 cmH2O.

-They concluded asymmetrical airway closure and PEEP titration, monitored by EIT, can minimize inter-lung insufflation delay.
+They concluded that in asymmetrical airway closure, titrating PEEP can minimize inter-lung insufflation delay and can be monitored by EIT.
 Additionally, this approach can reduce ventilation asymmetry during pressure support ventilation, even in the absence of low-flow inflation curves.

 Source: annalsofintensivecare.springeropen.com/articles/10.1186/s13613-024-01379-y